COSMOS-CTC-Cambridge/damtp-research-programming/modules/prototyping.md

 ```

 -   the defaults are "GMRES" and "ILU", which combined gives an iterative method; we want a direct solve
-    -   but `LU` is uniprocessor so multicore versions must be ran with something else
+    -   but `LU` is uniprocessor so multirank versions must be ran with something else

 ``` {.python}
   if (comm.size <= 1):